thetron/css3buttons_rails_helpers/readme.md

 # Getting started

-Include the gem in your gemfile:
+Include the gem in your gemfile and rum *bundle*

-    gem 'css3buttons'
+    gem 'css3buttons-rails'

-Run the generators:

-    $ rails g css3buttons

-Which will copy the stylesheets and icon/button images into your public directory.

-In your layout, add the following:

-    <%= css3buttons_stylesheets %>

-Which will add both the `reset.css` and the `css3buttons.css` stylesheet link tags.

-_Please note_ since this helper includes the css3buttons
-reset stylesheet, it's advisable to place this helper before all your other stylsheet declarations.
-However, if you'd like to use your own reset, you can skip it with:

-    <%= css3buttons_stylesheets :include_reset => false %>
+Require the assets (stylesheets) in your *app/asstes/stylesheets/application.css*

+	*= require css3buttons
+	*= require_self
+	...

+You should require the css3buttons stylesheet before any other styles because it loads a css reset script.
+If you don't want to load the reset script, just require this instead

+	*= require css3buttons/without-reset
+	*= require_self
+	...

 # The basics